malteschoen/fasterGibsonForExtensionalFlowBetweenCapillaries/Readme.md

 See figure 1 below for the quality of the approximation.

 ![figure1](https://github.com/malteschoen/fasterGibsonForExtensionalFlowBetweenCapillaries/blob/main/media/figure_1.png)
+Figure 1: Approximation of $\phi$

 However, this only eliminates the last component of Gibsons unwieldy equation.
-Considering only the term in the brackets, the influencing factors are
+Considering the entire term in the brackets, the influencing factors are
 - Ratio of the radii (expected to fall between 1-to-5 and 1-to-30)
 - Elongational viscosity power law exponent t (expected to fall between 1 and 0.25)
 - Half-angle alpha (expected to fall between 30 and 90 degrees)

-We can now tabulate these results, plot them visually and develop a simpler function to represent the surface (figure 2).
+We can now tabulate these results at the discrete combinations given above and develop a simpler function to represent the surface (green surface in figure 2) and plot both visually:

 The function of the surface is given by: